 - Push the button and start cooking rice for sushi!

-- Allow the rice to sit for five minutes after the heat is turned off.
+- Allow the rice to sit for five minutes after turning off the heat.

-How to make sushi rice without a rice cooker?
-Easy, just cook it with a pot on the stove top.
+I show you how to make sushi rice without a rice cooker.
+It's simple.
+Just cook it with a pot on the stove top.
 This is our favorite way.

 - Rinse rice in a large bowl.